bitwarden/contributing-docs/docs/architecture/adr/0023-integration-identifiers.md

 Documentation will be provided on the Help Center or this contributing docs site indicating the minimally-required request headers for all clients to provide when communicating to the Bitwarden platform.
-Release notes will include mention of this and the future enforcement after three major releases.
-Documentation will also be expanded to provide guidance on how unofficial clients should form their provided client version specifically to accurately represent supported "windows" of client-server interactivity.
+Release notes will include mention of this and the future enforcement after a set number of major releases.
+Documentation will also be expanded to offer guidance on how unofficial clients should form their provided client version to accurately represent supported "windows" of client-server interactivity (or a mapping to the latest Bitwarden server release they have certified or tested their integration against) as well as an appropriate [device type][devicetypes].

 Operations teams will perform the necessary development to validate that required headers are present and enable its enforcement after that time; requests will be rejected as a `400 Bad Request`